Don Lusk

-Donald R. "Don" Lusk (October 28, 1913 – December 30, 2018) was an American animator and director.
+Donald Ross "Don" Lusk (October 28, 1913 – December 30, 2018) was an American animator and director, widely known for his extensive work with the animation unit of Walt Disney Productions and later with various other animation studios, including Hanna-Barbera and Walter Lantz Productions.
+His career spanned seven decades, from the early days of Disney to major contributions to iconic animated television shows and films.

 Early life

-Lusk was born on October 28, 1913, in Burbank, a suburb of Los Angeles, California.
-He served in the United States Marines during World War II.
+Donald Ross Lusk was born on October 28, 1913, in Burbank, a suburb of Los Angeles, California to Perceval Knox Lusk and Louise Opie Ross Parrish, who were married in 1908 in California.
+He served in the United States Marine Corps for three years, during World War II, in its newly created Animation Unit.

 Career

 Lusk was hired by The Walt Disney Company in 1933 as an Inbetweener.
-He was 20 at the time.
 His first film as an animator was 1938's Ferdinand the Bull adapted from 1936's The Story of Ferdinand by author Munro Leaf.
-He worked on Snow White and the Seven Dwarfs, Pinocchio, Fantasia, Bambi, Song of the South, Melody Time, So Dear to My Heart, The Adventures of Ichabod and Mr. Toad, Cinderella, Alice in Wonderland, Peter Pan, Lady and the Tramp, Sleeping Beauty and One Hundred and One Dalmatians.
+He worked on Pinocchio, Fantasia (The Nutcracker Suite and The Pastoral Symphony Segments), Bambi, Song of the South, Melody Time, So Dear to My Heart, The Adventures of Ichabod and Mr. Toad, Cinderella, Alice in Wonderland, Peter Pan, Lady and the Tramp, Sleeping Beauty and One Hundred and One Dalmatians.